cmcb-warwick/VolumeFinder/README.md

 # VolumeFinder
 Procedures for volume analysis and spatial statistics of 3D point sets in IgorPro.

-Two pairs of FIJI/Igor scripts represent two workflows to move segmented models from Amira into Igor and analyse them.
+Two types of analysis are possible

-1. [**Volume analysis**](#volume-analysis) <code>VolumeFinder.ipf</code> & <code>amThreshTiff.ijm</code>
+1. [**Volume analysis**](#volume-analysis) <code>VolumeFinder.ipf</code>
-2. [**Spatial statistics**](#spatial-statistics) <code>FindingVectorsFromSkeleton.ipf</code> & <code>am2skel.ijm</code>
+2. [**Spatial statistics**](#spatial-statistics) <code>FindingVectorsFromSkeleton.ipf</code>

+Microtubules are first segmented in Amira.
+Amira mesh files are converted to TIFFs and skeletons using a FIJI macro [am2skel.ijm](https://github.com/quantixed/VolumeFinder/blob/master/am2skel.ijm).
+This process .am files to first threshold them and produce categorised 1 px thick MT trajectories in 2D (one for each z-slice).
+These are called skeletons.
+The thresholded TIFFs are used for Volume Analysis and the skeletons are used for Spatial Statistics.

 ###Volume analysis
 This workflow measures the density of microtubules in a stack of TIFFs.
-Microtubules are first segmented in Amira and then converted to TIFFs using a FIJI macro.
-Finally, Igor will compute the volume of microtubules as a density of the volume in which they are contained.
+Igor will compute the volume of microtubules as a density of the volume in which they are contained.
 This was written for analysis of segmented data from SBF-SEM (3View).

-1. Segmentation is first done in Amira.
-Segmented microtubule labels have the value 2.
-2. Amira files are thresholded and converted to TIFF in FIJI using the [amThreshTiff.ijm](https://github.com/quantixed/VolumeFinder/blob/master/amThreshTiff.ijm) macro
-3. These TIFFs are batch-processed by Igor

 To do this call <code>VolumeFinder()</code>.
 Now, point Igor at the directory containing the TIFFs.
 You can scale the output to real world values using <code>ScaleIt(xnm,ynm,znm)</code>.
 Using the correct voxel size.
 This will scale the point volumes and hull volumes to µm^3.

 Caution:

 * Igor 7 only.
 Removed the ability to run in Igor 6.3

 ###Spatial Statistics
-Again Amira mesh files are used as a starting point.
-The FIJI script [am2skel.ijm](https://github.com/quantixed/VolumeFinder/blob/master/am2skel.ijm) will process these to first threshold them and make a directory of TIFFs and then produce categorised 1 px thick MT trajectories in 2D (one for each z-slice).
-These are called skeletons.

 Skeletons are processed by Igor <code>FindingVectorsFromSkeleton.ipf</code> to form 2D vectors which can then be used for spatial statistical analysis.
 Vectors are found by a linear fit to xy coordinates.